 Perhaps the clearest example of unmet needs among Native Americans is the disparity between the amounts spent per student at BIA schools compared with public schools.
-In 2004, BIA schools will spend about \$3,000 per student, less than half the amount that public schools nationally will spend.38 In fact, early estimates for the 2001-2002 school year indicate that, nationally, public schools spent \$7,524 per student during that year, 150 percent more than BIA schools will spend per student roughly three years later.39 The amount currently spent per student at BIA schools is equivalent to public school per student expenditures during the 1983-1984 school year.
-Thus, in the coming school year BIA schools will spend an amount per student that public schools were spending 20 years ago.40 The year 2004 will mark the seventh straight year that only \$3,000 has been allocated per student at BIA schools; thus inflation has not been factored into funding levels, despite that BIA schools are subject to the same economic conditions as other schools.41
+In 2004, BIA schools will spend about \$3,000 per student, less than half the amount that public schools nationally will spend.
+BIA schools nationally will spend.
+Provided that, early estimates for the 2001-2002 school year indicate that, nationally, public schools spent \$7,524 per student during that year, 150 percent more than BIA schools will spend per student roughly three years later.
+Provided that public schools will spend an amount currently spent per student at BIA schools is equivalent to public school per student expenditures during the 1983-1984 school year.
+Thus, in the coming school year BIA schools will spend an amount per student that public schools were spending 20 years ago.
+The year 2004 will mark the seventh straight year that only \$3,000 has been allocated per student at